Hofls/java-dependencies/tests/database-container/README.md

+* Basically a manual version of test-containers
-Requires installed docker.
+* Requires installed docker
-To run - `./gradlew clean test`
+* To run - `./gradlew clean test`